Emerson, Manitoba: West Lynne

 West Lynne was established in the early 1870s by the Hudson's Bay Company, next to their North Pembina post, prior to which the company had operated a post at Fort Pembina two miles to the south, in American territory.
 After losing the fort in a Fenian raid in 1871, they withdrew and established the post inside Canadian territory.

 A post office, telegraph station, and customs house were soon constructed at West Lynne, making it a key point along the Red River trade routes for both river and land traffic.

 After the railway to Emerson was completed in 1878, the importance of West Lynne diminished.
 In 1883, West Lynne and Emerson were amalgamated into one municipality, retaining the name Emerson.
 The Canadian port of entry on the west side of the river was officially known as West Lynne to distinguish it from the Emerson East port on east side until the Canadian government closed Emerson East in 2003 to consolidate operations.

-The original customs house and post office at West Lynne still stand about 200 meters from the modern facility used by the Canada Border Services Agency.
+The original customs house and post office at West Lynne still stand about 200 metres from the modern facility used by the Canada Border Services Agency.

 Fort Dufferin

-The fort was located on the west side of the Red River, approximately two kilometers north of West Lynne.
+The fort was on the west side of the Red River, approximately two kilometres north of West Lynne.
 It was established by the Government of Canada in 1872 as a base for their contingent of the North American Boundary Commission.
-The commission was tasked with defining and marking the Canada-U.S. border.
+The commission was tasked with defining and marking the Canada–U.S. border.
 It later served an immigration station and police post.
 By 1879, the Canadian government no longer had use for the fort and sold the property.

-Fort Dufferin is best known as the starting point for the North-West Mounted Police's infamous March West in 1874.
+Fort Dufferin is best known as the starting point for the North-West Mounted Police's March West in 1874.
 This marked the only time the entire force was ever assembled at one place.

-Today, the Fort Dufferin site is owned by the Province of Manitoba.
+Today, the Fort Dufferin site is owned by the province of Manitoba.
 A cairn and plaque mark the historic site, which is open to the public during the summer.